 • Just as heavy as F-mount equivalent

 The telephoto zoom lens offers stunning image quality, with fast and quiet autofocus.
 As a pro lens, you’ll also find that it is weather sealed, keeping it safe in inclement weather conditions.
 Vibration Reduction (VR) is included and works in combination with IBIS if the camera has it.
-However, being priced at $2,396 / £2,339, quality doesn’t come cheap.
-Even so, the lens does deliver exceptional optical performance, and is well justified.
+This quality doesn’t come cheap, but the lens does deliver exceptional optical performance, and is worth its price to those who can afford it.

 Read our Nikkor Z 70-200mm f/2.8 VR S review.